Spring 2021 Policies and Procedures

 WELLNESS CENTER OPERATIONS

-The Welness Center is open Monday through Friday between the hours of 8:30 am and 4:30 pm to provide consultation and support to all Dickinson students.
+The Wellness Center is open Monday through Friday between the hours of 8am and 5pm to provide consultation and support to all Dickinson students.
 Wellness Center staff will also provide Health Services, Counseling & Psychiatric Services, and Nutrition Services appointments, which will primarily be delivered virtually.
-In-person appointments will only be offered to students on campus when virtual appointments are not clinically appropriate.
+In-person appointments will only be offered to students who are on campus when virtual appointments are not clinically appropriate.

-The extent to which we are able to provide services to students off campus will depend on a number of factors, including the student's current location, treatment needs, whether these needs can adequately be addressed remotely, and whether it is possible for the student to access services at home.
+The extent to which we are able to provide services to students who are not currently studying on-campus will depend on a number of factors, including the student's current location, treatment needs, whether these needs can adequately be addressed remotely, and whether it is possible for the student to access services at home.
 If accessing a treatment provider at home is possible, this will be the best option in most cases.
 A local provider will have a better awareness of other clinical services and emergency resources in their area, as well as the ability to schedule in-person appointments if there is a need to do so.

 NEW PROCEDURES FOR IN-PERSON APPOINTMENTS